yuegao04/docs/docs/deploy/replication.md

 3. On the DNS configuration panel, add the above A Record pointing to the output IP address.

-4. Use Kubectl Patch to modify the TLS option in Secret.
+4. Use `kubectl patch` to modify the TLS option in Secret.

 ```shell
 kubectl -n walrus-system patch secret walrus --type='json' -p='[{"op":"replace","path":"/data/enable_tls","value":"dHJ1ZQ=="}]'
 ```

-5. Use Kubectl Delete to delete Ingress.
+5. Use `kubectl delete` to delete Ingress.

 ```shell
 kubectl -n walrus-system delete ingress walrus
 ```

-6. Use Kubectl Patch to modify the environment variables of Walrus to respond to the ACME challenge.
+6. Use `kubectl patch` to modify the environment variables of Walrus to respond to the ACME challenge.

 ```shell
 export DNS_NAME=""; kubectl -n walrus-system patch deployment walrus --type json -p "[{\"op\":\"add\",\"path\":\"/spec/template/spec/containers/0/env/-\",\"value\":{\"name\":\"SERVER_TLS_AUTO_CERT_DOMAINS\",\"value\":\"${DNS_NAME}\"}}]"
 ```

-### Using a custom certificate
+### Using a Custom Certificate

-A custom certificate is an HTTPs service certificate (chain) issued by a publicly trusted or non-publicly trusted CA certificate.
+A custom certificate is an HTTPS  certificate issued by a certificate authority.

 > Prerequisites:
 > - Get the content of the HTTPS service private key PEM file, note it as PRIVATE_KEY_FILE_CONTENT.
 > - Get the content of the HTTPS service certificate (chain) PEM file, note it as CERT_FILE_CONTENT.
 > - If there is a (non-publicly trusted) CA certificate, get the corresponding PEM file content and concatenate it to CERT_FILE_CONTENT.

-1. Use the Kubectl Apply command to add a Secret with custom certificate content.
+1. Use the `kubectl apply` command to add a Secret with custom certificate content.

 ```shell
 export PRIVATE_KEY_FILE_CONTENT=""; export CERT_FILE_CONTENT=""; cat <<EOF | kubectl apply -f -